Titans look like a contender after pushing Seahawks around

 NASHVILLE, Tenn. -- Sunday, the former bullies became the bullied.
 It wasn't long ago that the Seattle Seahawks were beating teams the way the Tennessee Titans beat them on Sunday, a complete performance anchored by a demoralizing rushing game and a confident quarterback.

-It was arguably the most impressive win in the young smash-mouth Titans era, given the opponent and method of victory.
+It was arguably the most impressive win in the young smashmouth Titans era, given the opponent and method of victory.
 The Titans gained confidence throughout the first half, and then an explosive third quarter showed the identity of what this team wants to be.
-They held on after a late Seahawks rally for a 33-27 win.
+The Titans held on after a late Seahawks rally for a 33-27 win.

 DeMarco Murray looked healthier than he has all season in running for 115 yards, including a winding 75-yard touchdown set up by great blocks and vision.
 The offensive line completely shut down the Seahawks' defensive front.
 Marcus Mariota played smart, winning football and finished 20-of-32 for 225 yards and two touchdowns, with no turnovers.